World Cup soccer fans tuned to tournament

 Viewing parties in restaurants, bars and backyards draw spirited fans.

-Die-hard soccer fan Francisco Perez plans to be perched on bar stools at ethnic restaurants for the duration of the World Cup, rooting for a Latin American team — any Latin American team — although he’d rather be cheering for the USA.
+Die-hard soccer fan Francisco Perez plans to be perched on bar stools at ethnic restaurants for the duration of the World Cup, rooting for a Latin American team — any Latin American team — although he’d rather be cheering for the United States.

 “I was heartbroken that the USA didn’t qualify” for the World Cup, which is being held through July 15 in Russia, says Perez, 34, of Uniondale, an American of El Salvadoran ancestry.
 “So I’m rooting for anyone from the Americas to win — Brazil, Peru, Mexico,” Perez said as he watched Peru play Denmark on Saturday at El Ajicito Peruvian Restaurant in Hempstead.

 Although Peru lost, Perez and a couple other soccer fan friends were headed the next day to a German-American restaurant to quietly root for Mexico to beat Germany, the 2014 World Cup winner.
-“I don’t want the cup to stay in Europe, I want it to stay over here” in the Americas,” Perez said.
+“I don’t want the cup to stay in Europe, I want it to stay over here” in the Americas, Perez said.
+(Mexico upset Germany, 1-0.)

 WATCHING THE GAMES